knutwurst/Marlin-2-0-x-Anycubic-i3-MEGA-S/README.md

 `_X` stands for the Mega X.

 `_TMC` stands for Trinamic TMC motor driver.
-The direction of rotation of the motors is also inverted.
+The direction of rotation of the motors is inverted.
+However, if the plugs of the motors are already turned, you simply take the non-TMC version.

 `_DGUS` stands for the "new" blue / yellow DGUS II display, which otherwise cannot show a special menu.